Arnold Schnabel -- bachelor, brakeman, poet and recovering mental patient.

 Props: a metal table, with peeling white paint; a bottle of Sancerre; a plastic pitcher of ice water; four Jetsons jelly glasses; a rusty tin ashtray; assorted cigarette packages and lighters; one large scrapbook filled with the poems of Arnold Schnabel.

-Miss Rathbone sat down and poured Steve a glass of ice water.
+Miss Rathbone sat down and poured Steve a glass of what apparently was ice water.

 He thanked her, lifted the glass and drank it all, his Adam’s apple palpitating like a small creature trapped in his throat.